jmcfarlane/pubdiff/README.rst

 Problems
 ++++++++

-Pubdiff is **very** young, in fact it's only had about 10 days of development so far.
-You'll probably find lots of situations where the tool either breaks, or renders diffs that look like garbage.
+Pubdiff is **very** young, you'll probably find lots of situations where the tool either breaks, or renders diffs that look like garbage.
 Give it time :)